 To Learn More

-Information links are also available in the column at the left side of this page.
+Information links are also available in the column at the left-hand side of this page.

 District 401's Policy on Parent Organizations

 All of our parent-teacher groups are governed by District 401's policy concerning parent organizations and booster clubs, which can be found in Section 8:90 of the Board of Education's Policy Manual.

 While parent-teacher groups have no administrative authority and cannot determine District 401 policy, the Board of Education welcomes their suggestions and assistance.